wootfish/eli.sohl.com/drafts/sybil-defense.md

 Every node which is not part of a maximal EST is a NEST.

-We may evaluate the following resilience coefficients:
+By simply counting resilient addresses, we can evaluate the following resilience coefficients:

 $$
 \begin{align}